pluggdapps/tayra/docs/template_plugins.rst

 Packaging and exporting template plugins
 ----------------------------------------

-Tayra used pluggdapps' component architecture to provide pluggable templates.
+Tayra used pluggdapps component system to provide pluggable templates.
 Note that Interfaces and Plugins are expected to be loaded during platform boot time.